meom-group/eophis/README.md

 **Strategy**

-[OASIS](https://oasis.cerfacs.fr/en/) is a Fortran coupling library that performs field exchanges between coupled executables.
+[OASIS](https://oasis.cerfacs.fr/en/) is a parallelized Fortran coupling library that performs field exchanges between coupled executables.
 Last releases provided C and Python APIs, which enable coupling between non-homogeneously written codes.
 Basically, Eophis allows to:
    - (i) wrap an OASIS interface to exchange data with a coupled physic-based code
    - (ii) wrap inference models into a simple in/out interface